 - Autonomy and independence of the local church

 While IFB churches and pastors are known for internecine wars over fine points of doctrine or whether certain behaviors are sinful, the aforementioned beliefs are nonnegotiable.
-Deny one or more of these doctrines and you will be labeled a compromiser or a heretic.
+Deny one or more of these doctrines and you will be labeled a compromiser, liberal, or a heretic.

 Calvinism was considered heresy at Midwestern, and students found discussing Calvinism or promoting its tenets were expelled.
 My systematic theology teacher, Ronald Jones, made it clear that Calvinism was not to be discussed.
 Students weren’t taught anything about Calvinism, and most of them simply accepted the anathemas uttered by their teachers as fact.
 I know I did.
 Midwestern’s goal, then, was to reinforce the doctrines taught to students in their home churches.
 Rare were classroom discussions that veered from IFB orthodoxy.
 According to Tom Malone and the professors at Midwestern, there was One Lord (Jesus), one faith (IFB doctrine and practice), and one baptism (Baptist immersion).
 While these promoters of the one true faith grudgingly admitted it was possible for non-IFB Christians to be True Christians®, most outsiders were considered religious, but lost (especially Catholics, who were considered the spawn of Satan).

 When I began pastoring IFB churches in 1979, I didn’t know one pastor who would have called himself a Calvinist.
-Today, Calvinism has made deep inroads in the IFB church movement, and in the Southern Baptist Convention (SBC).
-In the SBC, Calvinistic pastors, led my men such as Al Mohler, are battling with non-Calvinistic pastors for the soul of the Convention.
+Today, Calvinism has made deep inroads in the IFB church movement and in the Southern Baptist Convention (SBC).
+In the SBC, Calvinistic pastors, led by men such as Al Mohler, are battling with non-Calvinistic pastors for the soul of the Convention.

 For those of you who are unfamiliar with Calvinism, here’s the TULIP acronym for the five points: